Sanju562586/HTF25-Team-336/README.md

-﻿# 🏥 MedVault: Appointment Booking & Medical Records Management System
+﻿# 🏥 MedVault: Full-Stack Hospital Management System (Beginner)

-## 📘 Infosys Springboard Virtual Internship 6.0 Completion Report
+## 📘 Problem Statement

-**Batch Number:** 1
-**Start Date:** 13 Aug 2025
-**Duration:** 8 Weeks
-**Name:** Polabathina Ramcharan Teja
+Hospitals often struggle with managing patient data, staff coordination, and medical records efficiently due to fragmented or manual systems.
+This leads to delays in treatment, loss of information, and poor communication between departments.

+There is a need for a **centralized digital platform** that ensures secure access to patient information, simplifies appointment scheduling, and improves coordination among doctors, receptionists, lab technicians, and administrative staff.

 ---

-## 1️⃣ Project Title
-**MedVault: Appointment Booking & Medical Records Management System**
+## 🎯 Objective

+The goal of **MedVault** is to develop a **secure and scalable web-based Hospital Management System** that digitizes and centralizes the hospital’s workflow — covering appointments, patient records, staff management, and communication.

+### Key Goals
+- Centralize all hospital operations into one digital platform.
+- Enable quick and secure access to patient health records.
+- Streamline appointment booking and reduce waiting times.
+- Enhance coordination between departments through role-based access.
+- Ensure data security, privacy, and compliance with healthcare standards.

 ---

-## 2️⃣ Project Objective
+## 🧩 Project Description

-The primary objective of **MedVault** is to build a **secure, web-based Personal Electronic Health Record (EHR) system** that empowers patients to manage their medical information effectively.

-It enables users to **store, access, and share** their health data with verified doctors and hospitals in a **safe and user-friendly environment**.

-### Key goals
-- Improve patient engagement through health tracking and reminders.
-- Enable secure communication between patients and healthcare providers.
-- Support doctors with quick access to verified patient records for better clinical decisions.
+**MedVault** is a full-stack hospital management web application designed to connect patients, doctors, and hospital staff under a single, unified system.

+### 🔹 Core Features
+- **Role-Based Access:** Different dashboards for Admin, Doctor, Patient, Receptionist, and Lab Staff.
+- **Appointment Scheduling:** Patients can book appointments with doctors based on specialty and availability.
+- **Medical Records Management:** Secure upload, storage, and sharing of medical history and lab results.
+- **Doctor & Staff Management:** Admins can add, verify, and manage doctors, nurses, and technicians.
+- **Emergency Appointments:** Rapid booking system to match patients with available doctors.
+- **Notifications & Communication:** Automated email/SMS alerts for bookings and updates.
+- **Data Privacy:** Role-based permissions and JWT-based security ensure safe access to medical data.

 ---

-## 3️⃣ Project Description

-**MedVault** is a full-stack healthcare web application that allows patients to manage their medical records, book appointments (including emergencies), and interact with verified doctors.
-Admins oversee approvals and manage overall system activities.
+## ⚙️ Technical Approach

-### 🔹 Approach
+### 🔸 Architecture
-- **Feature Planning:** Weekly breakdown of deliverables.
+- **Frontend:** Built with React.js for dynamic and modular UI.
-- **Backend Development:** Spring Boot REST APIs with JWT-based role access.
+- **Backend:** Developed using Spring Boot with RESTful APIs and layered architecture.
-- **Database Design:** MySQL schema optimized for multiple roles.
+- **Database:** MySQL schema designed for relational consistency and data integrity.
-- **Frontend Integration:** React.js for dynamic and secure UI rendering.
-- **Testing & QA:** Postman for API testing and SonarQube for code quality.
+- **Security:** Implemented JWT-based authentication and role authorization.
+- **API Testing:** Endpoints validated using Postman.
+- **Code Quality:** Maintained through SonarQube static analysis.

-### 🔹 Tech Stack
+### 🔸 Tech Stack
 | Layer | Technology |
 |-------|-------------|
 | Frontend | React.js |